-In accordance with the Code, the annual limit on a participant's pre-tax contributions remained at \$18,000 for calendar year 2016.
-Additional catch-up contributions are permitted for participants age 50 and older, who may contribute an additional \$6,000 in calendar year 2016.
+In accordance with the Code, the annual limit on a participant's pre-tax contributions remained at \$18,000 for calendar year 2017.
+Additional catch-up contributions are permitted for participants age 50 and older, who may contribute an additional \$6,000 in calendar year 2017.
 An alternative to the age 50 catch-up provision is available for certain participants within three years of retirement, which serves to double the annual contribution limit to \$36,000.

-Employees make self-directed investment elections from a broad menu of investment options made available through the plan vendor, which range from ultra conservative to very aggressive.
-The total market value of plan assets as of March 31, 2015 was approximately \$559.0 million (unaudited).
+Employees make self-directed investment elections from a menu of investment options made available through a plan vendor, Voya Financial, which range from ultra conservative to very aggressive.
+The total market value of plan assets as of March 31, 2016 was approximately \$559.0 million (unaudited).

 The State also provides a \$10 per-pay employer match to contributions by 457(b) deferred compensation plan participants, which began on January 1, 2001.
 The match plan is approved under Section 401(a) of the Code.
-However, the match plan was suspended by the General Assembly for fiscal years 2009 through 2015, and remained suspended for fiscal year 2016.
+However, the match plan was suspended by the General Assembly for fiscal years 2009 through 2016, and currently remains suspended for fiscal year 2017.